Isiah Kiner-Falefa Player Props: Yankees vs. Cardinals

-The New York Yankees, including Isiah Kiner-Falefa and his .500 slugging percentage over his past 10 games, take on starter Jack Flaherty and the St. Louis Cardinals at Busch Stadium, Saturday at 2:15 PM ET.
+The New York Yankees, including Isiah Kiner-Falefa (.452 on-base percentage in past 10 games, 146 points above season-long percentage), battle starter Jordan Montgomery and the St. Louis Cardinals at Busch Stadium, Sunday at 2:15 PM ET.

-In his last game, he collected three RBI (going 2-for-4 with a home run) against the Athletics.
+In his previous appearance, he reached base in all four of his plate appearances (3-for-3) against the Cardinals.

 Isiah Kiner-Falefa Game Info & Props vs. the Cardinals